fazaulfath/Forest_CoverType_Prediction/README.md

-# Forest Cover Type Prediction
+# 🌿 ForestScope: Predicting Forest Cover Types 🌳

-The **Forest Cover Type Prediction** project is a machine learning-based application that classifies forest cover types based on cartographic and environmental features.
-This tool helps in analyzing forest characteristics and predicting vegetation types, contributing to ecological and environmental studies.
+Welcome to ForestScope – your go-to tool for predicting forest cover types based on environmental data!
+Dive into the world of forests and learn how we can use machine learning to classify different types of forests, all through a clean, user-friendly web app.

 ---